 There are many preparation tasks to be done when you first bring your new puppy back home.
-Tasks such as introducing him to your new home (which is going to be his new environment), potty training, obedience training and house training, which include training him to be alone are to be carried out.
+Tasks such as introducing him to his new home (which is going to be his new environment), potty training, obedience training and house training, which includes training him to be alone, are to be carried out.

 You need to know how to calm them down and make them confident to be alone.
 This can be accomplished through the following steps:

 Your puppy is likely to get very nervous for the very first round when you leave him alone.
 So it is important to start slowly in your training.
 Taking small steps and observing his behavior as you implement the training.

 1. Wait for at least a week before you start your training as you would want him to first settle down in his new home